Jkierem/jazzi/API.md

 | local :: Reader r => r a b ~> (a -> c) -> r c b | transforms the enviroment before passing it to the computaions using the given function. |

 It also provides `runReader` to run a reader and a `ask` constructor that returns `Reader.of(x => x)`

-## Sink

-The Sink monad is used to accumulate a monoid value over a group of functions.